SamiPerttu/fundsp/README.md

 ## Audio Processing Environment

-FunDSP prelude defines a convenient combinator environment for audio processing.
+FunDSP preludes define convenient combinator environments for audio processing.

-There are two name-level compatible versions of the prelude.
+There are three name-level compatible versions of the prelude.

 The default environment (`fundsp::prelude`) offers a generic interface.
 It is flexible and attempts to conform to Rust practices.

-The hacker environment (`fundsp::hacker`) for audio hacking is fully 64-bit to minimize type annotations and maximize audio quality.
+The 64-bit hacker environment (`fundsp::hacker`) for audio hacking is fully 64-bit to minimize type annotations and maximize audio quality.
 The hacker interface uses 1 floating point type (`f64`) and 1 integer type (`i64`) only.

-An application interfacing `fundsp` will likely pick the default environment for maximum flexibility, while experimenters will be drawn to the succinctness of the hacker prelude.
+The 32-bit hacker environment (`fundsp::hacker32`) aims to offer maximum processing speed.

+An application interfacing `fundsp` can mix and match preludes as needed.
 The aims of the environments are:

 - Minimize the number of characters needed to type to express an idiom.